chinamike65/hugo-tuolesi/content/book3/book3en.md

 This concludes the explanation of the path of the Lower Scope.

-When training in the Aspects of the Path, after understanding clearly the impermanence of life, if you can realize that even if you get the Fruit of gods and men, he possibility of falling into the evil realms in the next life will still exist, and the only way out is to achieve liberation from the six realms of rebirth.
+When training in the Aspects of the Path, after understanding clearly the impermanence of life, if you can realize that even if you get the Fruit of gods and men, he possibility of falling into the evil realms in the next life will still exist, and the only way out is to achieve liberation from the six realms of samsaric rebirth.

 At this time, the idea of ​​​​seeking liberation will arise in the mind, and in this way, one will enter the path of the Middle Scope.